 Ask yourself questions like: Is it normal to say hurtful things in your relationship?
 Is this a one-off?
 Are you in a toxic relationship or is this something that has happened once in a blue moon?
 The answers to those questions should help you assess what your next steps can be.

 Related Reading: 12 Hurtful Things You Or Your Partner Should Never Say To Each Other

-When you are reacting emotionally to verbal nastiness, you might be tempted to bring in your kids or parents or friends into the argument.
+When you are reacting emotionally to verbal nastiness, you might be tempted to bring your kids, parents, or friends into the argument in the hope that they will help your spouse see the error of their ways and correct course.
 Refrain because that’s not the answer to how to get over hurtful words in a relationship.
 It will only lead to an escalation.
-If the fight is over one particular issue and it’s between the two of you, leave the rest out.
+If the fight is over one particular issue and it’s between the two of you, leave the others out of it.

 How To Get Over Hurtful Words In A Relationship

 Getting over hurtful words, spoken deliberately or otherwise requires a lot of patience and self-assuredness.
 You need to be confident in your own skin to understand that it’s not always about you but it’s about your partner.
-Moreover, make sure you understand that running away from your feelings is only going to make it worse.
+You also need to understand that running away from your feelings is only going to make it worse.

 If you avoid feeling what you’re feeling, it’s only going to come up all at once later on.
 Plus, your partner will assume that it’s okay to be disrespectful to you since there aren’t any consequences.
 To get over hurtful words needs a bit of work, and it starts with a commitment to making things better.

 Only when both of you agree that you have messed up and that you’re willing to get better will you be able to put this behind you.
 Communicate with your partner, calmly, about what hurt you, how it hurt you, and why you were so hurt by it.
 Talk about ways to control the anger going forward and how to be better at conflict resolution.